sourav673/appium-test/README.md

 below.
 If you don't want to use Docker or Podman, read [how to manually install the build environment](#install-build-environment).

+NOTE: Make sure you featched all the submodules `git submodule update --init --recursive`.

 First, build the image `deltachat-android` by running
 ```
 podman build --build-arg UID=$(id -u) --build-arg GID=$(id -g) . -t deltachat-android